gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    improved alternative to RFC 6083 and removes the 16 kB limitation on protected user message size by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
-It further updates the DTLS versions to use, as well as the HMAC algorithms for SCTP-AUTH, and simplifies secure implementation by some stricter requirements on the establishment procedures.
+It further contains a large number of security fixes and improvements.
+It updates the DTLS versions and SCTP-AUTH HMAC algorithms to use.
+It mitigates reflection and data replay attacks in RFC 6083 and limits replay of authenticated control chunks.
+It simplifies secure implementation by some stricter requirements on the establishment procedures as well as rekeying to align with zero trust principles.

 --- middle